 How Much Does a Live Entertainment Licence Cost?

-The cost depends on your city and state.
+The cost depends on your location and local authority.
 Your bar’s maximum capacity can also be a factor.
-If your local government licence requires you to have a public hearing beforehand, this will cost extra and can depend on whether events will be indoors or outdoors, as well as the date and time and any costs for publishing notices and advertising to inform the public about the hearing.
+If your local council or licensing authority requires you to have a public hearing beforehand, this may cost extra and can depend on whether events will be indoors or outdoors, as well as the date and time and any costs for publishing notices and advertising to inform the public about the hearing.

 As a business preparing and selling food and drink, you want to ensure the safety of your customers.
 The specific requirements for a food service licence will depend on the type and extent of food service you provide.
 For example, if you plan to have a full menu including cooked food items, a food service licence is likely to be required.
 However, if you plan on only providing snacks or pre-packaged items, requirements may differ.
-Reach out to your local Environmental Health Service or local authority to inquire about the specific requirements and regulations for food service licences in your area.
+Reach out to your local council or environmental health department to inquire about the specific requirements and regulations for food service licences in your area.

 How to Get a Food Service Licence

-Start by contacting your local Environmental Health Service or local authority.
+Start by contacting your local council or environmental health department.
 They will provide you with the necessary information and guidance on how to apply for a food service licence in your area.
-You will be issued with a licence once an inspection has taken place and you show that you meet their requirements.
+The council will issue you a licence once an inspection has taken place and you show that you meet their requirements.

 You’ll also need to give the name and address of your bar, in addition to the owner’s personal details.
 If a change of ownership or physical location occurs, you may need to renew your licence.